btimofeev/UniPatcher/app/src/main/res/raw/faq.md

 ROM hackers often publish checksum of the accompanying ROM file (on a web page or in README file).
 Compare that to the one you have.
 Long tap the file in the file manager and you will see these 3 lines: CRC32, SHA1 and MD5.
 If one of those numbers are the same, you have the ROM the patch was written for.
 If not, you need a different ROM.

+In the worst case, if you can not find the correct ROM, you can set the option "ignore the checksum" in the settings.
+But bear in mind that in this case the game may contain bugs or be completely unplayable.

 #### I can not find the correct ROM for the game "Pokémon Emerald".

 Most of the patches of the game work with ROM "Pokemon - Emerald Version (U) \[f1\] (Save Type).gba".